mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 [dozens of client libraries][client_libraries] developed for a diverse set of languages, and many companies have chosen to rely on NSQ as a fundamental piece of their infrastructure.

-We couldn't be more happy with the community's growth.
-It's been rewarding to interact with users, give talks, and hear about the ways that teams are using NSQ, both with success and failure, and where they'd like to see improvement.
+We couldn't be happier with the community's growth.
+It's been rewarding to interact with users, give talks, and hear about the ways that teams are using NSQ and where they'd like to see improvement.

-Additionally, the landscape has changed in the intervening years since we first started working on NSQ.
-The proliferation of interest in Go, and its natural application as a language for building distributed systems, has contributed to an incredible explosion of libraries and projects [[1]](#footnote_1) that have vastly improved the tool-chest for application developers.
+Additionally, the landscape has changed in the years since we conceived NSQ.
+The [explosion of interest in Go][google_trends_go] and its natural fit as a language for building distributed systems have resulted in a vastly improved toolbox for developers [[1]](#footnote_1).

 Given all that, it's important to reflect on the state of things, the set of features and use cases that NSQ currently supports, and be able to outline a roadmap for where we want to be.
-After all, without clear direction, we could continue to grind away at bugs and random features but what are we actually accomplishing?
+After all, without clear direction, what are we actually accomplishing?

-There are three key areas that are most often discussed regarding NSQ core.
-Discovery, durability, and delivery guarantees.
-What follows in this section is an overview of the pros and cons of the current design of each.
+There are three key areas that are most often discussed regarding NSQ core: discovery, durability, and delivery guarantees.
+What follows is an overview of the pros and cons of the current design of each.

 ### Discovery